garrandall/popular-music-data/tracks/ruin-my-life-zara-larsson.md

 I want you to ruin my life
 You to ruin my life, you to ruin my life

-I miss you, I miss you-ooh
+I miss you, I miss you-oh
-I wish you, I wish you-ooh
+I wish you, I wish you-oh
 Would come back to, come back to me
 Come back to me, come back to me